-Wrathful dhyāna is of four kinds: connected with injury, connected with robbery, connected with theft, connected with the protection [of worldly goods].
-These are the four characteristics of wrathful dhyāna: [one] has abundant hatred, much hatred, hatred due to ignorance, hatred until the end which is death.
-Pious dhyāna is of four kinds and has four manifestations: examination of the commandments [of the Jinas], examination of sins, examination of the results [of actions], examination of the forms [of the constituents of the world].
-These are the four characteristics of pious dhyāna: liking for the commandments [of the Jinas], liking for the natural state, liking for the scriptures, liking for pervasive study [of the sacred texts].
-These are the four supports of pious dhyāna: recitation, questioning, repetition, reflection.
-These are the four reflections of pious dhyāna: reflection on being alone, reflection on transitoriness, reflection on there being no refuge, reflection on birth and rebirth of living beings.
 Pure dhyāna is of four kinds and has four manifestations: (i) in which there is consideration of multiplicity and change of object; (ii) in which there is consideration of oneness and no change of object; (iii) in which activity has become subtle and from which there is no return; (iv) in which [all] activity has been cut off and from which one does not fall back.
 These are the four characteristics of pure meditation: absence of agitation, absence of delusion, discriminating insight, renunciation.
 These are the four supports of pure meditation: forbearance, freedom, softness, straightness.
 These are the four reflections of pure meditation: reflection on infinity, reflection on change, reflection on what is inauspicious, reflection on sin.

-These four kinds of dhyāna, however, came to be looked upon as four types of meditation, enumerated among the different kinds of inner asceticism; so Viyāhapaṇṇatti 25.7.217, 237 f./580, 600 f. and Uvavāiya section 30.
-(The [153] confusion is complete in Āvassaya Sutta 4.23.4, where the monk is made to repent these four types of dhyāna; obviously only the first two are such as should be repented, and these are no forms of meditation.)
-The later tradition, when it looked for canonical guidance regarding meditation, was henceforth confronted with a list of four kinds of 'meditation', only the last one of which, viz. 'pure meditation', should properly be regarded as such.
+These four kinds of dhyāna came to be looked upon as four types of meditation, enumerated among the different kinds of inner asceticism.5 The later tradition, when it looked for canonical guidance regarding meditation, was henceforth confronted with a list of four kinds of 'meditation', only the last one of which, viz. 'pure meditation', should properly be regarded as such.

-2. The strange confusion described in section 1 was followed by an even more dramatic development.
+The strange confusion described above was followed by an even more dramatic development.
 'Pure meditation' came to be considered inaccessible in the present age (in this world).
-Sometimes this is stated explicitly, as for example in Hemacandra's Yogaśāstra.1 More often it is expressed by saying that one has to know the Pūrvas in order to reach the first two stages of pure meditation.
-The fourteen Pūrvas once constituted the twelfth Anga of the Jaina canon.
+Sometimes this is stated explicitly, as for example in Hemacandra's Yogaśāstra.6 More often it is expressed by saying that one has to know the Pūrvas in order to reach the first two stages of 'pure meditation'.
+The fourteen Pūrvas once constituted the twelfth major subdivision (Anga) of the Jaina canon.
 But they were lost at an early date.
-Already the Tattvārtha Sūtra (9.40; see Bronkhorst, 1985: 176, 179 f.) states that knowledge of the Pūrvas is a precondition for entering pure meditation.
-This means that already in the time between 150 and 350 C.E. pure meditation was considered no longer attainable in this world.
+Already the Tattvārtha Sūtra (9.40; see Bronkhorst, 1985: 176, 179 f.) states that knowledge of the Pūrvas is a precondition for entering 'pure meditation'.
+This means that already in the time between 150 and 350 C.E. 'pure meditation' was considered no longer attainable in this world.